XiaoruiZhu/Data-Mining-Business-Analytics/README.md

-# Welcome to Data mining for Business Analytics
+# Welcome to Data Mining for Business Analytics

 This is a course covering the data mining methods for Business Analytics.

 # Data Mining in R

 ## Lecture and Lab Notes